trevhub/guides/CheapUPS.md

 ## **AC Power Recovery BIOS settings** ##

 After the power is restored in order for your NUC or equilivant to *automatically power on* without having to physically press the power button you must change the following setting in the BIOS.
+This requires a monitor and keyboard connected during the boot sequence.
 These steps will be different depending on your machine.
+Common keys to enter the BIOS are DEL, F10, F12 and F1

 The example below is for an Intel NUC:
 ```